M66B/FairEmail/FAQ.md

 because classification is based on comparision.

 [Filter rules](#user-content-faq71) will be executed before classification.
+If one or more filter rules were executed for a message, message classification will be skipped because it is assumed that the message will be processed by the filter rules in this case.

 Message classification is a pro feature, except for the spam folder.